MAIN STAGE TICKETS NOW AVAILABLE!

 THE 2020 BERKELEY FESTIVAL & EXHIBITION IS PRESENTED BY

 THE SAN FRANCISCO EARLY MUSIC SOCIETY

-May 19, 2020—It is our pleasure to announce the launch of the Virtual Young Performers Festival and Emerging Artists Showcase.
+June 1, 2020—It is our pleasure to announce the schedule for the Virtual Young Performers Festival and Emerging Artists Showcase.
 From June 8–14—during the week the Berkeley Festival & Exhibition (BFX) was to have taken place—SFEMS and Early Music America (EMA) will broadcast made-to-order, pre-recorded concerts featuring some of the brightest lights from the next generation of early music performers!
 We hope you will join us as we endeavor to bring the festival spirit into your home as we share some of talented musicians who would have been featured on various BFX stages.
 We are also delighted to welcome Sunday Baroque as a media partner for this collaboration.

 "We hope this will provide inspiration during this challenging period, as we seek to connect the national early music community through the vibrant-music making of these young musicians," EMA executive director Karin Brookes said.

 While we realize that nothing can replace a live performance, we are nonetheless committed to supporting and nurturing these young performers whose career paths will certainly be altered by the course of the current crisis.